manuelruder/fast-artistic-videos/README.md

 For CUDA version 9.0 and later, you must adapt the arch flag in [CMakeLists.txt at line 55](https://github.com/manuelruder/fast-artistic-videos/blob/master/stnbdhw/CMakeLists.txt#L55) to your [GPU and CUDA version](http://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/).

+*If you can not get stnbhwd to run but you want to use GPU acceleration at least for the stylization, remove* [*all instances of* require 'stn'](https://github.com/manuelruder/fast-artistic-videos/search?l=Lua&q=%22require+%27stn%27+%22&type=Code) *from the code and edit the [warp_image function in utilities.lua](https://github.com/manuelruder/fast-artistic-videos/blob/master/fast_artistic_video/utils.lua#L141) and remove everything in that function but line 147.*

 ### (Optional) cuDNN

 When using CUDA, you can use cuDNN to accelerate convolutions and reduce memory footprint.